Christianity in Iran: Current situation

 In 1976, the census reported that the Christian population of Iran holding citizenship there numbered 168,593 people, with most of them being Armenians.
 Due to the Iran–Iraq War in the 1980s and the dissolution of the Soviet Union in the 1990s, almost half of the Armenians migrated to the newly independent Armenia, but one estimate from 1999 placed the number as high as 310,000.
 Other estimates since 2000 have placed the number of Christians with Iranian citizenship as high as 109,415 in 2006.

 Significant immigration of Assyrians from Iraq has been recorded during this period, due to massacres and harassment in post-Saddam Iraq.
-However, most of those Assyrians in Iran do not have Iranian citizenship, and therefore aren't included in the data.
+However, most of those Assyrians in Iran do not have Iranian citizenship, and therefore are not included in the data.
 In 2008, the central office of the International Union of Assyrians was officially transferred to Iran after being hosted in the United States for more than four decades.